jp2321/dl4cv_dev/slides/chapter2_01_images.md

 # Libraries used

-In the course, we will discover different libraries used for image preprocessing in python.
+In the course, we will discover different libraries used for image preprocessing in Python.

 CV2 is a library which can be used in C, Python, and Java for image preprocessing

-Scikit-image another well-known library for preprocessing in python
+Scikit-image another well-known library for preprocessing in Python

 Note: CV2 per default displays colored images, not in RGB but BGR.
 Thus the channels are changed.
 For displaying the cv2 read images in the correct color schema, a transformation is needed.
 We will discover this in the following coding exercises.